-- The UAE and US, with support from other international partners, launched the Agricultural Innovation Mission for Climate to accelerate agricultural innovation and assist subsistence farmers suffering from climate change effects. - Special Envoy Kerry traveled to the UAE in April 2021, where he discussed UAE-US climate cooperation with his Emirati counterparts.
-While in the UAE, he attended the first Regional Climate Dialogue in Abu Dhabi alongside 11 nations from the Middle East. - The UAE's Masdar has made investments in 10 US solar and wind projects in Nebraska, Texas, California, and New Mexico. - The Massachusetts Institute of Technology (MIT) partnered with the UAE to develop the Masdar Institute of Science and Technology, today part of Khalifa University.
+- The UAE and US, with support from other international partners, launched the Agriculture Innovation Mission for Climate to accelerate agricultural innovation and assist subsistence farmers suffering from climate change effects. - Special Envoy Kerry has traveled to the UAE several times to discuss climate cooperation with his Emirati counterparts.
+On his most recent visit in October 2022, he highlighted the UAE-US partnership on the climate crisis, noting that the new countries are cooperating on a number of initiatives. - The UAE's Masdar has made investments in 10 US solar and wind projects in Nebraska, Texas, California, and New Mexico. - The Massachusetts Institute of Technology (MIT) partnered with the UAE to develop the Masdar Institute of Science and Technology, today part of Khalifa University.